 Most villas, especially those in Tuscany, are located in the countryside, and that means you can be miles away from grocery stores and supermarkets, or appliance stores.
-Typically villa descriptions provide distances from towns and such, but even if they do, I suggest you still ask the agent for the best restaurants and the best places to buy food, or maybe a new coffee maker.
+Typically, villa descriptions provide distances from towns and such, but even if they do, I suggest you still ask the agent for the best restaurants and the closest places to buy food, or maybe a new coffee maker.

 Most villas can set you up with meals catered by local restaurants or have a chef come to the villa, all for about the cost of dining out.
 We usually bring in a chef at least once a trip, especially when we have a large group, since sitting 10 or 12 people in a restaurant can be challenging.
 It’s a great way to relax, and maybe do your own wine and cheese tasting while somebody else cooks dinner.
-These usually have to be arranged for in advance, but it’s worth the effort and you’re likely to find it to be one of the highlights of your trip.
+These usually have to be arranged for in advance, but it’s worth the effort and you’re likely to find it to be a great experience.

 Note that there might be some extra charges, such as for additional housekeeping, heating in the house or pool (but not the hot tub), or burning wood in the fireplace.
 While I have never found these charges to amount to much, very often they have to paid in cash, and you will also need to put down a refundable security deposit when you arrive that can range from 500 – 1000 Euro.
 Keep this in mind when you figure out how many Euros you should have in hand.